Yash7818/DSC_DR_CROP/README.md

 - Dr. Crop is a crop disease detection software working on a deep learning model based on computer vision currently deployed on Google Cloud.
 - User would input crop name and add its images to the application.
 The ML model would detect the disease from image would return disease name and its remedy to the User.
 - Further It provides system where user could interact with experts in field of agriculture using chat feature.
+- This is Progressive Web App so the Application is available on web as well as mobile as PWA irrespective if it is android or IOS giving the software cross platform availability.

 <p align="center">
   <img src="img1.png" height="450px" width="700px" />